From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

 Dense image prediction is a long-established research field that aims at producing pixel-level labels for given images~\cite{FCN}.
-It is the foundation of many applications in fields such as biomedicine~\cite{unet}, robotics~\cite{affordancenet}, and surveillance~\cite{anomalydetect}.
+It is the foundation of many applications in fields such as biomedicine~\cite{medical_seg_neuro}, robotics~\cite{affordancenet}, and surveillance~\cite{anomalydetect}.
 To attain precise masks, the dense image prediction task usually requires expensive dense annotations for training.
-Although recent works~\cite{groupvit, clims} have shown impressive results when training without pixel-wise labels, deliberate designs of the model architecture or the optimization objective are required.
+Although recent works~\cite{clims, CLIP-ES} have shown impressive results when training without pixel-wise labels, deliberate designs of the model architecture or the optimization objective are required.
 With the development of powerful foundation models trained with internet-scale data, studies have emerged on how to mine valuable information from these off-the-shelf models for diverse tasks.
-Regarding segmentation, some methods~\cite{woanyseg, denseclip} have utilized the learned localization information from text-image discriminative models~\cite{clip} to reduce reliance on segmentation-specific schemes.
+Regarding segmentation, some methods like~\cite{denseclip} have utilized the learned localization information from text-image discriminative models~\cite{clip} to reduce reliance on segmentation-specific schemes.
 Inspired by a renowned quote from Feynman: \emph{What I cannot create, I do not understand}, we believe that generative models, the counterpart of discriminative models, should also have a thorough comprehension of images.

-Diffusion models~\cite{score, ddpm} have opened a new era of generative models, and their multi-modal variants~\cite{imagen, stablediffusion} trained on billions of image-caption pairs have revolutionized the field of text-to-image synthesis.
+Diffusion models~\cite{score, ddpm} have opened a new era of generative models, and their multi-modal variants~\cite{stablediffusion} trained on billions of image-caption pairs have revolutionized the field of text-to-image synthesis.
 When diffusion models generate images from texts, the association between words and different spatial regions can be leveraged to indicate localization information.
-We propose a simple but effective way to distill this information and use it for dense image prediction as shown in Figure~\ref{fig:outline}.
+We propose a simple but effective way to distill this information and use it for dense image prediction.
 Building off a recently open-sourced text-to-image diffusion model~\cite{stablediffusion}, our method exhibits remarkable semantic segmentation capability.
-Compared to previous works, our proposed method doesn't need segmentation-specific re-training~\cite{ddpmseg}, module addition~\cite{ODISE}, or inference time optimization~\cite{peekaboo}, and the whole pipeline is accomplished with no exposure to pixel-wise labels~\cite{SAM}.
+Figure~\ref{fig:outline} shows an overview of our framework, which effectively leverages cross-attention and self-attention in the diffusion model to obtain the segmentation map.
+Compared to previous works, our proposed method doesn't need segmentation-specific re-training~\cite{ddpmseg}, module addition~\cite{ODISE}, or inference time optimization~\cite{peekaboo}, and the whole pipeline is accomplished with no exposure to pixel-wise labels~\cite{SEEM}.